Bangsamoro: Demographics

 As per the organic law, the people "at the advent of the Spanish colonization, were considered natives or original inhabitants of Mindanao and the Sulu archipelago and its adjacent islands, shall have the right to identify themselves, their spouses and descendants" as part of the Bangsamoro people.

+The Moro people are an umbrella term for ethnic groups who are mainly Muslim.
+The Maranaos and Iranun form a large portion of the region's population.
+The Maguindanaons are the primary population in the Bangsamoro's Special Geographic Area in the Soccsksargen region province of Cotabato.
+The Tausūg, Yakan and Sama peoples are the main groups in the Sulu archipelago.

+There are two other main minority groups which lives in the region among the Moros; the Lumad and the settler communities.
+There are five main groups under the Lumads, the largest of which are the Teduray.
+The settlers are primarily Christian which includes various ethnic groups such as the Tagalog, the Ilocanos, the Visayans, the Zamboangueños, and the Chinese.

+Languages

+The Moro and Lumad speak their native languages.
+Non-native languages spoken are Ilocano, Chabacano, Hiligaynon, Cebuano, and Tagalog, of which the latter two serve as lingua francas.
+This is the case for Cebuano because of the mass arrival of Cebuano settlers to Mindanao.
+Tausug are at ease in speaking Cebuano, because both Tausug and Cebuano are Visayan languages.
+Chabacano may be the lingua franca of the natives in Sulu Archipelago, along with Tagalog, but it is the main lingua franca in Basilan.
+Many locals and barter traders in Sulu Archipelago can also speak Sabah Malay (see Malay language in the Philippines).

 Government

 Between the ratification of the BOL and the inauguration of its first permanent government in 2025, the BTA will head the region.
 After the ratification of the BOL, the Bangsamoro Transition Commission (BTC) begins to transition the ARMM into the BARMM.

 Organizational structure

-Based on the organic law, the autonomous Bangsamoro government system is parliamentary-democratic, similar to that practised in the United Kingdom, which is based on a political party system.
+Based on the organic law, the autonomous Bangsamoro government system is parliamentary-democratic, similar to that practiced in the United Kingdom, a Westminster system which is based on a political party system.

 Ceremonial

 The ceremonial head of the region is the wa'lī.
 The Bangsamoro Parliament selects and appoints the wa'lī.
 The wa'lī has ceremonial functions and powers such as moral guardianship of the territory and convocation and dissolution of the legislature.